Skip to Main Content

-Risk and Control Self-Assessment (RCSA) is a framework that can be used by a firm to analyze its operational risk profile.
-Since operational risks are inherently embedded into each function or process, a RCSA program can be useful in providing an enterprise view of the firm’s operational risk profile, provided there is comprehensive participation by each business unit throughout the organizational structure.
+RCSA is a framework that can be used by a firm to analyze its operational risk profile.
+Since operational risks are inherently embedded into each function or process, an RCSA program can be useful in generating an enterprise view of the firm’s operational risk profile, provided there is comprehensive participation by each business unit throughout the organizational structure.

 Integrate RCSA programs into all operational risk initiatives.
 The RCSA program should act as the crossroads for all risk initiatives.
 Indeed, many organizations are also adopting standard risk language or taxonomies.